mmiddleton/mmiddleton-fish546/notebooks/Bismark_success_notebook.md

 This time around I did not start the analysis with the metaplot option (under the Methylation Analysis heading on the Options page) enabled.
 Maybe this is what was causing my previous attempts to fail?
 Not quite sure, but very happy that it completed this time around.
 At least I got some sort of data that I can go forward with.
 Despite getting my `Bismark` analysis in the terminal to complete, various other problems cropped up, such as being unable to post large files to GitHub, so this was the primary analysis that I used to make my `.tab` file of heavily methylated genes.

 ## 2016-11-28 - `Bismark` analysis started with correct data

+For information on how the software to perform this analysis was downloaded see `Software_documentation_on_Mac` in `analyses/`.

-- In the terminal, navigated to the directory where my data file is stored (part of the reason I ran it with the wrong data file on my first two attempts is that the trimmed data file is embedded another directory deep and I didn't navigate far enough...).
+- - In the terminal, navigated to the directory where my data file is stored (part of the reason I ran it with the wrong data file on my first two attempts is that the trimmed data file is embedded another directory deep and I didn't navigate far enough...).
 - Entered the command: `bismark ~/Documents/Trout_genome 89_S1_L001_R1_001_trimmed.fq` (see previous analysis attempts for specifics on each part of this command)
 - Here's what it looks like while it is running:
 ![Bismark_start](https://github.com/mmiddleton/mmiddleton-fish546/blob/master/images/Bismark_notebook/Bismark_success/Bismark_start.png)